nodebasewm/nodebasewm.github.io/content/en/docs/Tools/ayaview/_index.md

 {{< /highlight >}}

-After configurating ayaview using the configuration instructions, you can start ayaview in any open terminal window
+After configurating ayaview using the configuration instructions, you can start ayaview in any open terminal window.

 {{< highlight go "linenos=table,style=witchhazel" >}}
+./ayaview
+{{< /highlight >}}

+A configuration file is provided, which must be used in the following conditions:
+* You run ayaview on a sentry but want to see node status of your validator.
+* You changed the default ports of grpc (29090) or rpc (25567).
+* You want the change the default update interval for system metrics

+Then call ayaview as follows

+{{< highlight go "linenos=table,style=witchhazel" >}}
 ./ayaview --config config.toml
 {{< /highlight >}}

 # Configuration

 The configuration of ayaview is done through a **config.toml** configuration file.
-A default config file is delivered part of the installation
+A default config file is delivered part of the installation.

-## Validator Address
+> Note: This is **NOT** the same config.toml as the *aya config.toml*.
+Ayaview has its own config.toml file, which is part of the zip package.

+## Ayaview on Sentry Node

+If your run ayaview on a sentry node, you will only see chain activity such as blocks and chai n events.

+If you want to see the validator node status information this sentry is pointing to, you will have to pass a config.toml file to ayaview.

+You can use the config.toml delivered as part of ayaview.zip.
-> You will have to replace the value of **validator** with the address of your validator node.
+Edit the value of **validator** in the config.toml with the address of your validator node.

+This address is the **ayavalop** BECH32 notation of your validator node.
+It must start with the ayavalop prefix, any other BECH32 notation will **NOT** work.

-To retrieve your validator's node address, take a look at the [Q&A in Testnet](/docs/testnet/qa/)
+To retrieve your validators operator address, take a look at the [Q&A in Testnet](/docs/testnet/qa/)

-Replace the entire value of between the two "" with the address of your validator, ex.
+ex.

 {{< highlight go "linenos=table,style=witchhazel" >}}
 validator="ayavaloper1r5v6c2ps2qqytdu7zcawwng7d5p5xm5g64cr07"
 {{< /highlight >}}

+## Ayaview on Validator Node

+When running ayaview on a validator node, it will now detect  that your node is a validator, and configure itself automatically without the need of a config file.

+So no configuration file is needed, unless off course you intent to observe a different node, or changed ports.

 ## GRPC/RPC Ports
-If you changed the default port of your node's GRPC (29090) or RPC endpoint (26657), you will have to also change the grpc-address or rpc-address of the config.
+If you changed the default port of your node's GRPC (29090) or RPC endpoint (26657), you will have to also change the grpc-address or rpc-address in the config file and pass the config file to ayaview.

+## System update Interval

 Optionally, you can control the interval to update system metrics and node status.
 Block and consensus updates are updated real-time.

+## Config-File
 {{< highlight go "linenos=table,style=witchhazel" >}}
 # Bech prefixes for network.
 bech-prefix = "aya"

 #validator to watch FILL-IN
-validator="ayavaloperxx"
+validator=""

 # If a network has specific bech prefixes for validator and for consensus node
 # and their pubkeys, it's possible to specify them separately.